Candace Parker to be first woman on cover of NBA 2K game - WHIZ News

 “I think it’s a benchmark of women’s basketball for sure.
 I think most importantly it speaks to visibility and how important it is and how important the WNBA is,” Parker said.
 “Everyone is looking at it that it’s impacting little girls, but it’s also impacting little boys and young men and young women and men and women.
 I think our game is different than the NBA, now it’s embracing that fact.
 Now more than ever, fans want to follow the athlete.
 Through social media, through video games, it’s adding and benefitting the WNBA.”

-The 35-year-old former MVP knows that there were a lot of players who could have been the first and was humbled by the fact that she was the one they chose.
+The 35-year-old former MVP knows there were a lot of players who could have been the first and was humbled that she was the one they chose.

 “It means a lot to me.
 I’m a fan of basketball.
 I eat, sleep and breathe basketball.
 I’m a historian within basketball.
 I am a fan of basketball.
 I commentate basketball.
 I play video games,” she said.
 “It was really the perfect storm because there are a lot of other people well deserving of this and I know that.”